 You’ve probably seen the commercial on TV.
 A dad is teaching his son about saving for things that he wants.
 So, they write “Baseball Mitt” on a piece of masking tape and stick it on an empty Folger’s Coffee can.
 Next scene shows both of them throwing coins into the can, and before you know it, Dad is handing over a new baseball mitt to his son.
 This same process is repeated for a new fish tank, sled, stereo . . . well, you get the picture.

 What is unknown in the commercial is how long this process takes.
-Certainly throwing in some spare change isn’t going to buy the desired item the next day, but the point is clear.
-Having money for something is better than not having money for something.
+Certainly throwing in some spare change isn’t going to buy the desired item the next day, but the point is clear – having money for something is better than not having money for something.

 So what is the learning for software companies?
 I have learned that some money is better than no money, particularly when there are many development goals and product roadmaps to fund.
-Software development funding via payments can produce more revenue, more quickly by teaming up with a processor that is willing to throw a portion of its revenue right into your development “coffee can.”
-It’s a simple but impactful message!
+You can generate more revenue, more quickly by teaming up with a payment processor that is willing to throw a portion of its revenue right into your development “coffee can.”
+It’s a simple message but impactful!